Jezzamonn/fourier/content.md

 *Move the slider to see how as we add move sine waves, it gets closer and closer to your drawing*

+Again, aside from the extra wigglyness, the wave looks pretty similar with just half of the sine waves.

 Um, ok.
 So it looks cool.
 But why?

 Turns out a lot of things in the real world interact based on these sine waves.
 We often call them the frequencies of a wave.

 The most obvious example is music – when we hear a sound, we don’t hear the shape of the sound wave, we hear the different frequencies of the sine waves that make up the sound.

-It applies to a lot of other things too though, like how electricity flows, or building vibrations.
+But there's another reason to split them up too.
+Normally on a computer we represent this wave as a series of points.

+[diagram with x and y points mapped out]

+What we can do instead, as represent it as a bunch of sine waves.
+And if we want to represent it while using less data, we can just ignore the smaller frequencies and get something that looks, and sounds pretty similar to a person.

+This is essentially what MP3s do, except they're more clever about which frequencies they keep and which ones they throw away.

 Ok, now let's dig more into the Fourier transform.
 This next part looks cool, but also gives you a bit more understanding of what the Fourier transform does.
 But mostly looks cool.